mlammens/FRAL-herbarium/manuscript/Aiello-Lammens-Reconstructing-F-alnus-spread.md

 **Introduction**

-A remaining gap in our understanding of species invasions is a full understanding of population dynamics during the transition from establishment of self-sustaining populations in a novel region to the rapid growth in abundance and expansion of area of occupancy characteristic of invasive species.
-The time from establishment to rapid spread is generally noted as being longer than a generation time for many invasive species.
-This period is thought to be one in which population growth, both in numbers and area, are relatively small, and is commonly referred to as the lag phase (Kowarik 1995, Crooks and Soulé 1999, Sakai et al. 2001, Crooks 2005, Pyšek and Hulme 2005, Theoharides and Dukes 2007).
-Because the lag phase is most often associated with a period early in the invasion process, management actions taken during this time have the potential to be most affective at mitigating the negative impacts of a species invasion.
+Despite decades of research on invasive species, we still lack a full understanding of population dynamics during the transition from establishment of self-sustaining populations in a novel region to the rapid growth in abundance and expansion of area of occupancy.
+From field observations and patterns in historical data, it is generally thought that the time from establishment to rapid spread is longer than a generation time for many invasive species.
+This period is thought to be one in which population growth, both in numbers and area, is relatively small, and is commonly referred to as the lag phase [@Kowarik1995; @Crooks1999; @Sakai2001; @Crooks2005; @Pysek2005; @Theoharides2007].
+Because the lag phase is associated with a period early in the invasion process, management actions taken during this time have the potential to be most affective at mitigating the negative impacts of a species invasion.

 To understand processes governing population dynamics during a lag phase, it is first necessary to identify the lag phase.
 Quantifying the